© FCA US

 Not only does Santa need to make his rounds quickly, he also has tons of gifts to transport so this extremely large truck could be up to the task.
-The new Ford F-450 Super Duty can carry almost four tons of presents and look great doing it.
-Even better: The F-450 can tow Santa’s sleigh loaded with more than 37,000 pounds of goodness!
+The Ford F-450 Super Duty can carry almost four tons of presents and look great doing it.
+Even better: The F-450 could even tow Santa’s sleigh loaded with more than 37,000 pounds of goodness!
 But there’s no reason for Santa to rough it — the Super Duty Limited has a luxurious interior so the big guy can ride in ultimate comfort.

 Ram 1500 TRX

 Porsche Panamera Turbo S E-Hybrid Sport Turismo

 Land Rover Defender